Brink-Software/Brink.Azure-Monitor-Alerts-To-MsTeams/README.md

 #### Create template for the Teams message

 Create a message card template and store it in the container of the blob storage account configured in the previous step.
-Details about creating the template is found [here](#create-message-template)
+A guide creating the template is found [here](#create-message-template).

 #### Configure the Azure Function